apache/tvm/docs/langref/relay_adt.rst

 *Note: ADTs are not presently supported in the text format.
  The syntax here is speculative, based on ADTs in other languages.*

-In essence, ADTs are a more powerful version of enums from C-like languages.
-Like a C :code:`struct:`, an ADT instance is a container for fields of specified types, but the type system allows for the same type to encode different possible groupings of fields in a systematic manner, similar to C :code:`enum` types, each of which have a finite set of possible values named by the user.
+ADTs can be understood as a generalized version of :code:`enum` and :code:`struct` types from C-like languages.
+Like a C :code:`struct:`, an ADT instance is a container for fields of specified types, but the type system allows for the same type to encode different possible groupings of fields in a systematic manner, similar to C :code:`enum` types, which are defined using a finite set of possible values named by the user.

 Specifically, an ADT is defined as a named group of constructors, each of which is a function that takes values of specified types as arguments and returns an instance